pennersr/django-allauth/docs/account/configuration.rst

   typos.

 ``ACCOUNT_SIGNUP_FORM_CLASS`` (default: ``None``)
-  A string pointing to a custom form class
-  (e.g. ``'myapp.forms.SignupForm'``) that is used during signup to ask the user for additional input (e.g. newsletter signup, birth date).
-This class should implement a ``def signup(self, request, user)`` method, where user represents the newly signed up user.
+  A string pointing to a custom form class (e.g. ``'myapp.forms.SignupForm'``) that is used during signup to ask the user for additional input (e.g. a newsletter signup checkbox, or birth date).
+This class should derive from just ``forms.Form`` and only list the additional fields you need.
+It must implement a ``def signup(self, request, user)`` method, which is called during the signup process.
+This method allows you to handle and store the submitted data as needed.

 ``ACCOUNT_SIGNUP_FORM_HONEYPOT_FIELD`` (default: ``None``)
   A string value that will be used as the HTML 'name' property